ChanthMiao/ghc-wiki-mirror/commentary/libraries.md

 Since GHC's source code imports the boot packages, *even the bootstrap compiler must have the boot packages available*.
 (Or, more precisely, all the types and values that are imported must be available from some package in the bootstrap compiler; the exact set of packages does not need to be identical.)

 For the most part we simply assume that the bootstrap compiler already has the boot packages installed.
-The **Zero-boot Packages** are a set of packages for which this assumption does not hold.
-Two reasons dominate:
+A package that is _not_ installed in the bootstrap compiler is a **zero-boot package.**   Most often, such a package is a zero-boot package for one of two reasons:

-- For certain fast-moving boot packages (notably `Cabal`), we don't want to rely on the user having installed a bang-up-to-date version of the package.
+- GHC might rely on a certain version of a fast-moving boot package (notably `Cabal`), and we don't want to rely on the bootstrap compiler having a bang-up-to-date version of the package.
 - The only packages that we can "assume that the bootstrap compiler already has" are those packages that come with GHC itself; i.e. the installed boot packages.
-So non-installed boot packages are also zero-boot packages.
+So every non-installed boot package is also a zero-boot package.
 Example: `bin-package-db` or `hoopl`.

 So we begin the entire build process by installing the zero-boot packages in the bootstrap compiler.
 (This installation is purely local to the build tree.)
 This is done in `ghc.mk` by setting `PACKAGES_STAGE0` to the list of zero-boot packages; indeed this is the only way in which zero-boot packages are identified in the build system.